Painting Laminate Countertops: 1 Year Later

 A few months back I shared an update on how our vinyl flooring is doing after two years and it quickly rocketed to being one of the most viewed posts of all time on the blog.
 Holy cow!
 Since you guys clearly love updates on how things are working out in our home, I figured I would start sharing how we’re feeling about some of the decisions we made in the past…starting with the kitchen!

-We decided to paint our kitchen cabinets kind of on a whim last September – we dove in and tackled it in just a couple of days, we didn’t do a ton of planning or research, and we just sort of…did it.
+We decided to paint our kitchen cabinets and counters kind of on a whim last September – we dove in and tackled it in just a couple of days, we didn’t do a ton of planning or research, and we just sort of…did it.
 We roll like that sometimes.
 So, let’s chat about how they’re holding up one year later in a house with two (clumsy, occasionally messy) adults, one (clumsy, always messy) toddler, and two dogs.

 Painting Laminate Countertops

-Okay, now let’s chat the part I know you’re dying to hear about – the counters.
 If you’ll remember, we painted our (horribly ugly) laminate countertops at the same time we painted the cabinets.
 They were a faux wood grain before and it was just about the worst laminate pattern I’ve ever seen in my life.
 I knew there was absolutely no way I could possibly make them look worse with paint, so I decided to give it a shot.

 The project itself was incredibly easy.
 It was a little annoying to have to keep things off of the counters for a few days while everything dried, but that was honestly the worst part of the whole thing.